EMERGENCY INFORMATION

 Paige Pangarakis – Administrative Manager

-Service requests, that fall is within our jurisdiction and responsibilities, will have a Work Order issued.
+Service requests, that fall within our jurisdiction and responsibilities, will have a Work Order issued.
 Exact addresses/locations are needed for crews to locate the areas where our assistance is requested.

 **Culverts – A Supervisor will do an onsite evaluation and contact the property owner with the list of the material amounts needed, including what size of pipe is necessary to perform the job.
 Property owner MUST acquire and have ON SITE the recommended materials BEFORE calling the office to say the job is ready to proceed.